Find Affordable College Courses

 The following schools top our list of the Most Popular Applied Mathematics Bachelor's Degree Colleges.

 Our analysis found Coastal Carolina University to be the most popular school for applied mathematics students who want to pursue a bachelor’s degree in South Carolina.
-Located in the city of Conway, Coastal Carolina University is a public college with a fairly large student population.
+Located in the city of Conway, Coastal Carolina University is a public school with a fairly large student population.

 Of the 16 students majoring in applied math at Coastal Carolina University, 69% are male and 31% are female.